Edgar-Macharia/moringa-overflow/README.md

 1. **User Registration and Login:**

    - To use the application, users need to register or log in.
-The frontend is deployed at `[Frontend URL]`.
+The frontend is deployed at `[https://elastic-gate-production.up.railway.app/]`.
 Click on the "Register" or "Login" button to create a new account or log in to an existing account.

 2. **Asking a Question:**